adamwulf/app-launch-guide/README.md

 You can learn so much just by listening to the conversations in each group.
 Twitter is ripe for complaining, so it's a great way to listen in and hear if they're ever actually complaining about the problem you're aiming to solve in the first place.

-It's also a great way to jump into related conversaions when it's appropriate.
+It's also a great way to jump into related conversations when it's appropriate.
 If you genuinely have something to add, or can anwer a question they post, it's a great way to connect and get to know your audience better.

 ## Define Your MVP